mindscan-de/BrightFlux/README.md

 I'm sick of all the f..king "log file viewers" out there, because they lack the features and the usability from different perspectives which serve the software developers, software-engineers and system-engineers point of view.
-For some reason software developers have forgot to serve themselves and their future selves.
+For some reason software developers have forgotten to serve themselves and their future selves.

 Since some time I'm often analyzing bugs and issues using log files (think of post-mortem analysis).
 Think of the kind of errors, where it must be determined what happened across many domains and across the system.